 When we say Hispanic Heritage Month, it’s often assumed that every Latinx person speaks Spanish, when many may only speak their Indigenous languages.
 It also leaves out those from Brazil, because Brazilians generally speak Portuguese.

 The term ‘Hispanic’ overwhelmingly positions people as just descendants of Spain, and it doesn’t offer a lot of space for the recognition of Indigenous and Black communities.https://www.latimes.com/lifestyle/story/2020-10-02/hispanic-heritage-month-origin-history

 Due to this generalization, the erasure of Black and Indigenous Latinx people is seen in many instances.
 Here’s an example of it being done in “In the Heights” as explained by creator Jay Salazar:

 Of course, there are numerous issues that go deeper than just the terminology.
 When celebrating this month, many fail to acknowledge the true history of Hispanic/Latinx people in the United States.
 All we see are the accomplishments of people like Cesar Chavez, Dolores Huerta, Sandra Cisneros, and Roberto Clemente.
-But we rarely hear of such historic events as the zoot suit riot or the lynchings of Mexican Americans throughout the southwest.
-Hispanic/Latinx Heritage Month is an opportunity to learn the diversity and cultures of people who this month represents.
+But we rarely hear of such historic events as the Zoot suit riot or the lynchings of Mexican Americans throughout the southwest.
+Hispanic/Latinx Heritage Month is an opportunity to learn about the diversity and cultures of people whom this month represents.
 It’s an opportunity to take action to support the community.

 While the name of the month and how the month is celebrated have been called into question, what remains unquestionable is the resilience of the Hispanic/Latinx community.
-So let’s discuss some meaningful ways to celebrate and how to be an ally beyond this month, as well as including some resources to get you started.
+So let’s discuss some meaningful ways to celebrate and how to be an ally beyond this month, as well as some resources to get you started.